-The South Bay Cities Council of Governments also will begin to work with the City to assess local and subregional energy efficiency measures that could be implemented to reach the City's emissions targets.
+The next steps in the EECAP process are to review the information provided in this Report and to determine preliminary GHG reduction targets for the community and municipal operations.
+The South Bay Cities Council of Governments will also begin to work with the City to identify local and subregional energy efficiency measures that could be implemented to reach the City's emissions targets.